lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab2-introducingNodeJS/readme.md

 ## Environment

 The Gitpod workspace comes preinstalled with the Node runtime.
-You can check which version is currently available by running the following command:
+You can check which version is currently available by running the following command inn a new bash terminal:

 `node -v`